wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 ### Replace members

-Since `path` is an optional parameter for add and replace operations, there are two ways to define the operation in a payload: with or without the `path` parameter.
+Let's create patch request payloads to `replace` members in a user group.

 -   **Example 1:** Replace a member in a group (without using the path param):